 A bilingual and tricultural school (English, French and Indigenous) that prides itself on having unique signature programs that you’d be hard-pressed to find anywhere else, Laurentian boasts an 18-to-1 student-to-professor ratio, which means you’re just as likely to find yourself chatting with your prof in the Starbucks line as in a lecture hall.
 Though the small classes might sometimes make it feel like you’re back in high school, the close bonds and specialized education that come with attending a smaller university are worth it.
 It definitely makes it easier to get your foot in the door of any club, committee or executive group that interests you (meaning resumé-building is a breeze).

-Lately, with building closures and late-night construction, campus modernization has made it more difficult to manoeuvre around.
-But the university’s plans, including an open-concept, multi-tiered welcome centre, promise a final product that will be well worth the hassle.
+Lately, with building closures and construction, campus modernization has made it more difficult to get around.
+But the university’s plans, including an open-concept, multi-tiered welcome centre that opened last year, promise a final product that will be well worth the hassle.

 The tight-knit vibe of the Laurentian campus is reinforced by students’ tendency to continue living on residence past first year.
 With six of the eight residence buildings open to upper-year students, friends often find themselves living just a couple doors down from each other year after year.